andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 Therefore, we will add another column: `Due`.
 We can then create another column Called `T-` which includes the number of days until the task is due.

-Suppose we have a task that has a priority of $1$ when not considering the due date.
+Suppose we have a task that has a priority of $p$ when not considering the due date.
 Let us call the updated formula for priority $\text{priority}' = p'$.
 Let us have a few qualifications:

 1. `p'` grows as `T-` decreases